launchableinc/hands-on-lab/HANDSON3.md

 ## Add new test case

-In this section, add new function and test then confirm the added test and related test will be tested.
-You'll add new function `Exponentiation`.
+In this section, add a new function along with its test, and confirm that both the added test and its related tests are executed.
+You will add new function called `Exponentiation`.

-First add test code and dummy method to prevent compile error.
+First, add test code and dummy method to prevent compile errors.

-`src/test/java/example/ExponentiationTest.java`
+Create the file `src/test/java/example/ExponentiationTest.java`
 ```java
 package example;